gvwilson/sdxjs/src/systems-programming/index.md

 ## How can we copy a set of files? {#systems-programming-copy}

-If we want to copy a set of files instead of just listing them we need a way to create the <span g="path">paths</span> of the files we are going to create.
+If we want to copy a set of files instead of just listing them we need a way to create the [% g path %]paths[% /g %] of the files we are going to create.
 If our program takes a second argument that specifies the desired output directory, we can construct the full output path by replacing the name of the source directory with that path: